timfish/sentry-tauri/README.md

 # `sentry-tauri`

-A Tauri Plugin for improved Sentry support.
+A Sentry plugin for Tauri v2.

 It's perfectly reasonable to use Sentry's Rust and browser SDKs separately in a Tauri app.
 However, this plugin passes browser breadcrumbs and events through